GPII/gpii-payloads/CloudBasedContextManager.md

 ## Cloud Based Context Manager Payload Examples

-The cloud based context manager takes the filtered output of a matchmaking process, evaluates the current context, and decides which context should currently be used.
+The cloud based context manager takes the filtered output of the matchmaking process, evaluates the current context, and decides which context should be selected.

 See [the ContextManager documentation](https://github.com/GPII/universal/blob/master/documentation/ContextManager.md) for more details.